redpesk-core/afb-app-manager/docs/0-introduction.md

 to ensure the security and the privacy of the applications that it manages.

-The implemented security model comes from the security model of Tizen 3.
-This model is described [here][tizen-secu-3].

 The security framework includes:

 - **sec-lsm-manager**: component that interact with the security module of linux (Smack)